 b.
 After seven, it will be for five, and after nine for 15.

 c.
 On the 10th failed attempt, all data on the device will be erased.

 7) Protect your iPad from joining a compromised network.
 Under iPad settings, make sure “Ask to Join Networks” is turned on under Wi-Fi.

-8) Report a lost or stolen device to IT Security as soon as possible and enable iCloud in order to track your device.
+8) Enable iCloud and install "Find my iPhone" in order to track your device.
+Report a lost or stolen device to IT Security as soon as possible.

 a.
 To enable iCloud, simply go to the device’s settings under the iCloud tab, and enable iCloud.
 Enter your credentials as needed.
 No settings need to be adjusted once iCloud is enabled.